 We’ll take a look at the THM principles, my THM journey, which began in 2014, and a basic building blocks guide to get you on the THM plan quickly and easily.
-There’s even a one week sample menu to get you up and running in no time!
+There’s even a one week sample menu to get you up and running in no time (sign up in the side bar if you just can’t wait!)!
 No worries, you don’t really have to add running unless you want to!

 Overview of THM